FeliciaLoh/cwpfoodmall111/README.md

 2. **Import into Vercel**
    - Go to [vercel.com/new](https://vercel.com/new) and sign in with GitHub.
    - Select the repo you just pushed.
-   - Framework preset: choose **Other** (it's a plain static site — no build command, no output directory needed).
+   - Framework preset: choose **Other** (plain static site — no build command, no output directory needed).
    - Click **Deploy**.

 3. **Done**
    - Vercel gives you a live URL like `your-project.vercel.app`.
-   - `/` → landing page
-   - `/causeway-point` → Causeway Point directory
-   - `/woodlands-738094` → Woodlands directory

 Every future `git push` to `main` auto-redeploys.